-The amounts owing by subsidiary companies are unsecured and bear interest of 3.3% to 3.4% (2021: interest free) per annum.
+The amounts owing by subsidiary companies are unsecured and bear interest of 5.0% to 5.1% (2022: 3.3% to 3.4%) per annum.
 The settlement of these amounts is neither planned nor likely to occur in the foreseeable future.
 These amounts are, in substance, part of the Company's net investments in the subsidiary companies.